Loup-ROM/sailfish-santoni/README.md

 8. Flash SailfishOS
 9. Reboot!

+Notes: **For those having error 7: downgrade to TWRP 3.2.2-0 (backup your data before the downgrade, you'll need to format data/internal storage before being able to flash sailfish successfully)**

 If it's not clear: **For the sake of simplicity, I'll only support ext4 partitions while testing Sailfish.
 If you use f2fs, please understand is at your own risk.**

 ### Changelog